djalbat/easy-drag-and-drop/README.md

 Note the enabling and disabling of the drag functionality in the `didMount()` and `willUnmount()` methods, respectively.
 The `DropElement` class is similar, but needs no additional styling.
 If you choose to make use of the mixins rather than subclassing these classes, you must enalbe and disable the functionality in similar fashion.

-In the following listing the drop mixins have been used to add the requisite functionality an element:
+In the following listing the drop mixins have been used to add drop functionality an element:

 ```
 class DropDiv extends Element {